All Episodes

 You think the Democrats define masturbation as sex if BJs aren't?

-We also end up with uh Democrat Congressmen can have sex with 17 year olds and get re-elected, Gary Studs, but Republicans that talk about sex and instant messages are uh are forced to uh resign.
+Anyway, we also end up with Democrat congressmen can have sex with 17-year-olds and get re-elected, Gary Studs, but Republicans that talk about sex.

 Back in just a second.